 Step 5 – Pick the best video transition option

-You’ll be presented with a list of amazing options to choose from.
+You’ll be presented with a list of amazing options to choose from and see the preview of it.
 Pick the transition that fits your needs most.

 Make sure to adjust a proper transition speed as well (Duration of the Transition).